-A separate Travel Connections evaluation report (written by Independent Research and Evaluation Consultants, Kerry Swain and Sarah Frost) will be available on the resources section of Leeds Older People's Forum website by the end of July 2023.
-Their report will focus on the challenges and opportunities relating to the different approaches taken by delivery partners, key learning points and the impact and outcomes for older people, including the extent to which the transport element alleviates loneliness.
-It will also examine the potential for sustainability and replicability and summarise key findings.
+A separate Travel Connections evaluation report (written by Independent Research and Evaluation Consultants, Kerry Swain and Sarah Frost) is available on the resources section of Leeds Older People's Forum website.
+Their report focuses on the challenges and opportunities relating to the different approaches taken by delivery partners, key learning points and the impact and outcomes for older people, including the extent to which the transport element alleviates loneliness.
+It also examines the potential for sustainability and replicability and summarises key findings and recommendations.